Supporting asylum seekers and refugees to volunteer with us

 At Scouts, we want to create a welcoming environment for every volunteer.
 There are some particular aspects you should be mindful of when welcoming refugees and asylum seekers, such as potential cultural differences and language barriers.

-Guidance on talking to young people about war, conflict, refugees and peace.Discover resources for leaders
+Guidance on talking to young people about war, conflict, refugees and peace.Discover resources for volunteers

 Understanding the definitions

-If you're not sure about the differences between the terms "refugee", "asylum seeker" and "migrant", read the article from Amnesty International explaining the definitions.
+If you're not sure about the differences between the terms ‘refugee’, ‘asylum seeker’ and ‘migrant’, take a look at Amnesty International’s explanation of the definitions.